XO Tour Llif3: Composition

-"XO Tour Llif3" is an emo rap song composed in common time (4/4 time) with a length of three minutes two seconds and written in B minor with a tempo of 155 beats per minute with a common chord progression of Gmaj7—Em—Bm—A. The song is inspired by Lil Uzi Vert's relationship with Brittany Byrd and the couple's eventual break-up in June 2016.
+"XO Tour Llif3" is an emo rap and trap song composed in common time (4/4 time) with a length of three minutes two seconds and written in B minor with a tempo of 155 beats per minute with a common chord progression of Gmaj7—Em—Bm—A. The song is inspired by Lil Uzi Vert's relationship with Brittany Byrd and the couple's eventual break-up in June 2016.
 The themes of the song focus around substance abuse, quoting Xanax and prescription drug abuse as a way to relieve heartbreak.
 Lil Uzi Vert references money numerous times on the track with one line stating "all my friends are dead" citing the use of deceased presidents on banknotes.

 TM88 produced "XO Tour Llif3" on FL Studio.
 The song's instrumental was created by remixing a beat he had produced three years earlier in collaboration with JW Lucas.
 TM88 sped up the original beat and chopped the intro and the first verse before using the FL Studio plugin Gross Beat to manipulate the volume and the time of the instrumental.

 Critical reception

+"XO Tour Llif3" was lauded by music critics.
 Pitchfork writer Matthew Strauss stated, "Uzi resists total caricature with [their] liberal use of dark, manic details, and on 'XO TOUR Llif3' [they channel] the indulgence of dulled senses perfected by Future at his DS2 peak."
 Regarding the production, Strauss claimed, "TM88's slightly psychedelic minor key production, gives Uzi's nonchalance the feeling of a daydream."
 Jordan Sargent of Spin wrote, "Though the song is an instant hit among Uzi Vert's growing and feverish fanbase—so much so that [their] label fast tracked an animated video that hit YouTube this morning—it also works as a good entry point for anyone who has not yet approached an artist who is poised to become one of the most ubiquitous voices in rap".

 Complex and Pigeons & Planes named it the best song of the year, Billboard and Pitchfork considered it the fifth-best song of the year, The New York Timess Jon Caramanica the eighth, Rolling Stone staff considered it the seventeenth, and Entertainment Weekly the twelfth.